smapiot/piral/docs/tutorials/26-multiple-app-shell.md

 There is also a combination between (1) and (2) where some shared dependencies are put into `dependencies` and others are put into the `importmap`.
 Usually, this is the best way.
 Considering things like `react` are presumably shared and would not behave nicely if not shared, this also brings some advantages.

 You don't need to apply this strategy to everything listed in `peerDependencies`.
 You can also drop packages that are not used at all in the pilet.
-Hence, things like `path-to-regexp`, `@libre/atom`, or `@dbeining/react-atom` might be just removed.
 They may still stay in `devDependencies` to potentially resolve all types, but that's it.

 ## Multi-Pilet vs Multi-Shell